microsoft/devhome/README.md

 ## 🛣️ Roadmap

-For info on the WinUI release schedule and high level plans please see the [Dev Home Roadmap](docs/roadmap.md).
+For info on the application release cadence we're planning please see the [Dev Home Roadmap](docs/roadmap.md).

 ## 📢 Contributing to Dev Home